Nédélec

-Name

 The name of the municipality recalls the name of Jean-Marie Nédélec who was an oblate and a missionary with the Algonquins in the region.
 His last name is from the Breton word Nedeleg which means Christmas.

 History

 By 1895, a general store was supplying the many logging camps of the area.
 The first permanent settlers arrived in 1909, the same year the township and township municipality were formed.
 They were both named after Jean-Marie Nédélec (1834-1896) who was a missionary among the Algonquin First Nations of Lake Timiskaming and Lake Abitibi from 1867 to 1869 and from 1892 to 1896.

 On October 7, 1995, the unorganized territory of Roulier, named after Ulric Roulier who was priest at Nédélec in the mid-1930s, was added to the municipality.